 3. Market Analysis also looks inward

 Market Analysis can keep an ego in check.
 We hear this sort of thing a lot.
 “Why would I need Intelligence when I know everyone in the industry.
-What I don’t know is not worth knowing” Or when you have built your product from scratch, and you live and breath it every day it is incredibly challenging to be genuinely objective.
+What I don’t know is not worth knowing”.
+When you have built your product from scratch, and you live and breath it every day it is incredibly challenging to be genuinely objective.
 After all its cost you thousands, sleepless nights and it’s your baby.
 Market Analysis answers questions like “Why do consumers use us?”
-You will find customers will not buy because of what you do, but why you do it.
+You will also find customers will not buy because of what you do, but why and how you do it.
 And you need to understand this yourself before expecting customers to.

 4. What’s your USP?

-A Market analysis exercise helps you to determine how to differentiate your self in your chosen market effectively.
+A Market analysis exercise helps you to determine how to effectively differentiate yourself in your chosen market effectively.

 - Brand – How does your brand differentiate you from the competition?
 Does your brand resonate with the consumers you want to attract?
 What’s the story about your brand?